-Inspired by a combination of the warm, nostalgic feelings she had for the Game Boy titles of her childhood plus her excitement about the latest VR technology, Ana Ribeiro had a vision of a game within a game.
+Inspired by a combination of the warm, nostalgic feelings she had for the Game Boy titles of her childhood plus her excitement about the latest virtual reality (VR) technology, Ana Ribeiro had a vision of a game within a game.
 However, creating a retro 2D game within a VR experience did present certain technical challenges.
-The Unity platform has enabled her to tackle those challenges by making it significantly easier to polish the final product and keep the framerate up.
+The Unity platform has enabled her to tackle those challenges by making it significantly easier to polish the final product and keep the frame rate up.

 - Could create new demo-test versions within weeks

-- Increased fps by 20 with the help of Asset Store tools
+- Increased frames per second (fps) by 20 with the help of Asset Store tools

 - Asset Store tools saved months of work